Specy/s68k/tests/corpus/README.md

    memory, Entry point) and where running them gets to, so that the rewritten Assembler and the Interpreter behind it can both be held to it.
 2. `easy68k/` — the 3 EASy68K original programs.
 These do not assemble, and
    are not meant to; their fixtures are Diagnostics.
-On 1.4.2 they raise 88, 138 and 64 errors respectively, most of them the old checker misreading a label in column 1.
-After the rewrite the only errors left should be the "not implemented" ones naming macros, structured control and the unsupported trap tasks.
+On 1.4.2 they raised 88, 138 and 64 errors respectively, most of them the old checker misreading a label in column 1; they now raise 16, 4 and 20, and every one of those names a feature s68k does not implement — macros, structured control, `simhalt`, `rte`, `sr` — with one exception recorded below (`END START` against a Label written `start`).

 The programs are inputs only.
 Nothing here is edited to suit s68k: a program that trips the Assembler is a finding, not a file to fix.
 The fixtures beside